-The pedal can be powered with a 9V battery or an AC adapter.
-The AC adapter requirements are a regulated 9V DC with a minimum 100mA output and a 2.1mm x 5.5mm connector with a negative center.
+The pedal can be powered with a 9V battery or a DC adapter.
+The DC adapter requirements are a regulated 9V DC with a minimum 100mA output and a 2.1mm x 5.5mm connector with a negative center.
 The battery is switched OFF when an external power adapter is used, and the "IN" jack acts as the pedal ON/OFF switch.
 Lone Wolf offers power adapters for US and EURO customers and is sold separately.

 - Smooth to hard distortion

 - DRIVE control to set the amount of distortion